Jaegarr/Virtual-Engine-Test-Bench_WIP/v1.1_Multifuel_Database/DT-HATS/README.md

 - machine-learning corrections from dyno data, and
 - CFD coupling.

-All simulations were performed using the author’s existing **Virtual Engine Test Bench (VETB)** Python framework.
+All simulations were performed using the author’s existing **Virtual Engine Test Bench (VTEB)** Python framework.

 ---